If you buy an item via this post, we may get a small affiliate fee. Details.

 - Kindle e-reader, like Kindle Paperwhite or Kindle Voyage,

-- Fire tablet, like Fire HD6 or Fire HDX 8.9; also Fire Phone.
+- Fire tablet, like Fire 7 or Fire HD 8.

 Kindle Owners’ Lending Library vs Kindle Unlimited